Living in a Superposition: A Model Two-Slit Universe

 \section{A Model Two-Slit Universe}

-Imagine a large box containing very large two-slit apparatus as illustrated in Figure \ref{twoslitpic} together with a single observer (us) equipped with necessary apparatus for survival and observation as described more fully below.
+Imagine a large box containing a very large two-slit apparatus as illustrated in Figure \ref{twoslitpic} together with a single observer (us) equipped with apparatus for survival and observation as described more fully below.
 We stress that everything relevant for our discussion is inside the box and that nothing outside is interacting with it.
-We are not considering a larger system with an observer outside making measurements as in Figure \ref{twoslitlab}.
+We are not considering a system with an observer outside making measurements on a subsystem as in Figure \ref{twoslitlab}.
 The box {\it is} the universe.
 We abbreviate `two-slit model universe' by TSMU.

 We now specify the contents of the box in a little more detail.
 In the neighborhood of each slit there is a gas of radiation.
 Near the upper slit the radiation has wavelength $\lambda_U\ll d$ where $d$ is the distance between the slits.
 The radiation near the lower slit has a different wavelength $\lambda_L\ll d$.
-By measuring the wavelengths on the journey through the slits an observer can tell which slit is being passed through\footnote{More fancifully we could imagine the `{\bf U}' and `{\bf L}' are painted near each slit and that the observer is equipped with a flashlight (torch) and detect which slit by the pattern of reflected radiation.}.
+By measuring the wavelengths on the journey through the slits an observer can tell which slit he or she is passing through\footnote{More fancifully we could imagine the `{\bf U}' and `{\bf L}' are painted near each slit and that the observer is equipped with a flashlight (torch) and detect which slit by the pattern of reflected radiation.}.

-To make these measurements we suppose that the observer is equipped with a three state detector.
+To make these measurements we suppose that the observer is equipped with detector that can measure which of three states the radiation is in.
 The three states $\chi_m$ are labeled $m=0,1,2$ having energy levels $0, \hbar/\lambda_U, \hbar/\lambda_L$ respectively.
 The detector starts its journey in the ground state $0$.
 Levels $1$ and $2$ will be excited if it passes through the upper or lower slit respectively.
 We assume that the observer's center of mass degree of freedom is negligibly affected by either kind of radiation.

 The excitation of the detector creates a record of which slit the observer passed through.
 If the excitation is to the level $1$ with energy $\hbar/\lambda_U$ then the observer passed through the upper slit, and if to level $2$ with energy $\hbar/\lambda_L$ then it was the lower slit.
 If the decay time of these levels is long compared to the travel time to the farther screen then the observer can be said to have a memory of which slit was passed through.
 That record constitutes a piece of data on which the observer can condition to construct probabilities for further observations as we see in Section \ref{firstandthird}.